Father: Fatherhood in the Western World

 In the West, the image of the married father as the primary wage-earner is changing.
 The social context of fatherhood plays an important part in the well-being of men and their children.
 In the United States 16% of single parents were men as of 2013.
+A meta-analysis found fathers in the Western World tend to be biased in favor of daughters and against sons.

 Importance of father or father-figure

 Involved fathers offer developmentally specific provisions to their children and are impacted themselves by doing so.
 Active father figures may play a role in reducing behavior and psychological problems in young adults.
 An increased amount of father–child involvement may help increase a child's social stability, educational achievement, and their potential to have a solid marriage as an adult.
 Their children may also be more curious about the world around them and develop greater problem-solving skills.
 Children who were raised with fathers perceive themselves to be more cognitively and physically competent than their peers without a father.
 Mothers raising children together with a father reported less severe disputes with their child.

 The father-figure is not always a child's biological father, and some children will have a biological father as well as a step- or nurturing father.
 When a child is conceived through sperm donation, the donor will be the "biological father" of the child.

 Fatherhood as legitimate identity can be dependent on domestic factors and behaviors.
 For example, a study of the relationship between fathers, their sons, and home computers found that the construction of fatherhood and masculinity required that fathers display computer expertise.